 UX practices enable companies to create unique customer value, putting them ahead of competitors who haven’t adopted this philosophy.

 10. Use tools that boost speed and efficiency

 Be smart about automation and artificial intelligence.
-Take advantage of customer service software that helps streamline customer service processes and makes the experience more enjoyable for your customers.
+Take advantage of the best CX software that helps streamline customer service processes and makes the experience more enjoyable for your customers.
 Be selective about the customer relationship management software and contact center tools your customer success teams use.

 Look for a platform that can integrate completely with your other business systems and provides real-time data you can use to better your business.
 For example, LiveAgent integrates with over 200 apps and plugins, from PayPal and Squarespace to Giphy and Twitter.
 It will free up time for your customer support team and let them gather valuable customer feedback across all business channels.

 At every step of the customer journey, you should know what the experience will feel like to your customers, how they engage with your products, and overall business.
 It’s not a one-and-done deal.
 Understanding that customer journeys, pain points, and preferences constantly change and evolve is the beginning of creating unforgettable user experiences and a satisfied customer base.

 As you work on tweaking your customer service, make sure that you understand the different scopes of experience that the customer needs to have and strive to optimize it at all levels.
 Be open to receiving customer feedback and always keep your CX team aligned with the goals and objectives of your customer strategy.